 Helping People in Need

-Through philanthropy and volunteerism, Bristol-Myers Squibb and its employees are helping provide care and support for some of the most vulnerable citizens of our local communities.
+Through philanthropy and volunteerism, Bristol-Myers Squibb and its employees are helping provide care and support for some of the most vulnerable citizens of our local communities across the country.

 Today, when so many people are struggling, we lend a helping hand to those most in need: the poor, the hungry, the homeless, the elderly and the disabled.
 We collaborate with numerous organizations to provide basic human needs such as food, clothing and shelter.
-Here are a few examples:
+Here are some examples:

 - Feeding the Hungry